 The initiative failed by a wide margin of 66.2%—33.8%, in a setback for its sponsor, the Swiss People's Party.
 Swiss government-funded TV broadcaster SRF headlined the initiative was "shipwrecked."
 Voter turnout was just 47.7%, unusually high.

 Yet the vote showed that even in a country with a long tradition of hosting international organizations, as many as a third of all those who voted preferred to put the promise of "Swiss law first" ahead of cooperation with international organizations, treaties and laws.

 "The population does not want rigid rules to solve problems with international treaties.
 As it has before, the Parliament, Federal Council and courts should seek solutions on a case-by-case basis," said André Simonazzi, spokesman for the Federal Council, a Cabinet of seven government ministers who are elected and take turns each year as Swiss president.

-Ninety-one percent of those surveyed said that the United States could work most effectively with its allies and other nations, while 64 percent said that it should make more decisions that were aligned with the policies of allies and the United Nations.
+Some 91% of those surveyed said that the United States could work most effectively with its allies and other nations, while 64% said that it should make more decisions that were aligned with the policies of allies and the United Nations.

 Switzerland's leading newspaper, the Neue Zürcher Zeitung, said the Swiss vote outcome was a "triumph" for reason over "false promises" of stronger government, low taxes and disentanglement with the E.U.